 The Man Behind Our Promise

-CSECC), we wandered the halls of the California State Archives in
+wandered the halls of the California State Archives in search of

-search of the ghost of Our Promise past.
-With hope and
+the ghost of Our Promise past.
+With hope and determination, and a

 Augustus, “Gus” as he was often called, is well known for his many acts of compassion and the political strides he made towards a compassionate and fair society.
-Before joining Congress for many years, he proudly represented the Los Angeles area in the California State Assembly for nearly 30 years.
+Before becoming the first African American legislator from California to serve in the Congress for many years, he proudly represented the Los Angeles area in the California State Assembly for nearly 30 years.
 It is here where he authored Assembly Bill 990, which became State Law 13923 in 1957.

 Gus was able to accomplish many amazing things in his lifetime, but most importantly he was able to give all State employees the opportunity to give back to their community.

 To find out more about the wonderful man who began this philanthropic effort, visit here.